davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 than the Cretaceous mantle wedge suite from the central Sierra [@Ducea1996; @Ducea1998b].
 Seismic data from the eastern Sierra region reveal asthenospheric mantle extending upwards to the base of the crust at ~30 km depth [@Jones1998; @Zandt2004; @Frassetto2011; @Jones2014], consistent with the eastern Sierra xenolith suite findings.
-Xenolith-hosting lavas within the eastern Sierra suite were erupted within the <5 Ma Owens Valley rift system [@fig:context], which is presumably driven by upper mantle convection.
+The eruption of xenolith-hosting lavas within the eastern Sierra suite within the <5 Ma Owens Valley rift system [@fig:context] was presumably driven by upper mantle convection [@LePourhiet2006; @Jones2015].
 Convective ascent of asthenosphere to relatively shallow levels and late Cenozoic regional volcanism of the central to southern California region [@Dodge1988] are correlated with the opening of the Pacific-Farallon slab window [@Atwater1998; @Wilson2005].
 Both the eruption of Crystal Knob and the origin of its upper mantle underpinnings could also owe their origins to asthenosphere ascended into a slab window.

 Below we investigate the petrology and geochemistry of the Crystal Knob suite and link it to